yabhinav/ansible-role-common/README.md

 Issues
 ------

-- Selinux module fails if selinux is not installed [#21622 ](https://github.com/ansible/ansible/issues/21622)
+- Selinux module fails if selinux is not installed [#21622 ](https://github.com/ansible/ansible/issues/21622).
+Do a stat check on selinux config file
+- Ubuntu 12.04 older version of Jinj2=2.2 is causing [issues with ansible2.2](https://github.com/ansible/ansible/issues/20309)
+- Ubuntu 16.04 ansible_default_ipv4_address is not retrieved by ansible_facts.

 License